m4rkw/monzo-utils/README.md

  - [monzo-search](https://github.com/m4rkw/monzo-utils/blob/master/docs/monzo-search.md) - provides a simple commandline search interface for transactions in the SQL database, allowing search by string or transaction value
- - [monzo-payments](https://github.com/m4rkw/monzo-utils/blob/master/docs/monzo-payments.md) - tracks regular payments like direct Debits, standing orders, regular card payments, flex payments and finance payments being paid from a bills pot and provides a summary show which payments are due and when
+ - [monzo-payments](https://github.com/m4rkw/monzo-utils/blob/master/docs/monzo-payments.md) - tracks regular payments like direct debits, standing orders, regular card payments, flex payments and finance payments being paid from a bills pot and provides a summary show which payments are due and when